Recent from talks

 Later modifications included strengthened landing gear and larger vertical stabilizers.
 Eastern Air Lines ordered 10 aircraft, while Trans World Airlines (TWA) followed with an order for 14.
 The L-1049 had some 550 improvements and modifications compared to the L-749, including greater fuel capacity, rectangular windows, larger cockpit windshields, and improved heating and pressurization.

-In 1953, R-3350 Turbo-compounds were made available for civil use.
+In 1953, R-3350 Turbo-Compound engines became available for civil use.
 Lockheed incorporated them into the L-1049C, which first flew on February 17 of that year.
-The R-3350-972-TC18DA-1 turbo-compound engines on the L-1049C had a new turbine system, the Power Recovery Turbines (PRT).
-Each engine's exhaust gas flowed through three turbines, increasing power by 550 hp (410 kW).
-One drawback of the PRT was the visible flame from the exhaust pipes; this was resolved by placing armor plating 2 in (5.1 cm) thick under the stack.
+The R-3350-972-TC18DA-1 turbo-compound engines on the L-1049C used a new turbine system, the Power Recovery Turbine (PRT) system.
+Each engine used three Power Recovery Turbines to extract the velocity component of the exhaust stream, rather than relying on exhaust expansion, and return the recovered energy mechanically to the crankshaft, increasing power by 550 hp (410 kW) without increasing fuel consumption and with no appreciable backpressure.
+One notable effect of the PRT installation was the visible exhaust flame, especially at night, caused by rich high-power operation and the concentrated discharge from the turbine exhaust outlets.
+Protective shielding and other detail changes were used to prevent heat damage to the nearby structure.
 The L-1049C had a higher cruising speed and climb rate.

-Although lacking the range of the DC-6B, the L-1049C had identical performance to the Douglas and could carry a larger payload.
-The wings of the new model were strengthened, cabin soundproofing was increased, and the landing gear retraction system was improved.
-A new series of interior layouts was offered for the new model: "Siesta" (47 passengers with increased luxury), "Intercontinental" (54 - 60 passengers), and "Inter-urban" (105 passengers).
-Each of these new layouts included reading lights at each seat.
-Forty-eight L-1049Cs were built, being used by Eastern, TWA, Air France, KLM, Trans-Canada Air Lines, Qantas, Air India, Pakistan International Airlines, Avianca, Iberia, Línea Aeropostal Venezolana and Cubana de Aviación.
+Compared with the DC-6B, the L-1049C offered broadly comparable cruise performance, greater payload capability, and longer published range.
+The wings of the new model were strengthened, cabin soundproofing was increased, and the landing-gear retraction system was improved.
+A new series of interior layouts was offered: "Siesta" (47 passengers with increased luxury), "Intercontinental" (54–60 passengers), and "Inter-urban" (105 passengers).
+Each layout included reading lights at every seat.
+Forty-eight L-1049Cs were built and used by Eastern, TWA, Air France, KLM, Trans-Canada Air Lines, Qantas, Air India, Pakistan International Airlines, Avianca, Iberia, Línea Aeropostal Venezolana, and Cubana de Aviación.

 Hub AI